 - MIP refunds will be applied to the UFMIP on the new FHA refinance loan

-- Your refinance loan must close by the end of the 36th month after the current FHA loan was opened
+- Your refinance loan closing must happen by the end of the 36th month after the current FHA loan was opened

 Can I get the FHA MIP refund in cash?